 A word of caution: depending on the ingredients, tempeh varies in its fiber content and gluten-free status.
 Therefore, if you have a gluten allergy or sensitivity, reading the label is a must.
 Also, some soy products can be high in phosphorus (a 3-ounce serving of cooked tempeh provides 215 milligrams), so individuals with kidney disease may need to limit the amounts they eat.
 Smaller portion sizes may be consumed in moderation as part of a healthy diet.

 As tempeh is becoming a more mainstream ingredient, there’s a good chance that your local grocery store carries it.
 It is usually located in the refrigerated section with the vegan and vegetarian products like tofu and seitan (a more processed soy meat substitute).
-If you have trouble finding it, markets like Whole Foods and Trader Joe’s carry it along with most health food stores.
+But, if you have trouble finding it, markets like Whole Foods and Trader Joe’s carry it along with most health food stores.

 When shopping for tempeh, you will notice it comes in a variety of options such as regular, multigrain, flax, and a few others.
 Regular tempeh is just soybeans and mold.
 The other varieties have additional ingredients mixed and fermented along with the soybeans.
 There are even some soy-free varieties that substitute things like hemp seeds or other beans in place of soy.